django/deps/draft/email-providers.md

   Using a hard error prevents ambiguous mixed settings scenarios in code that borrows Django's email settings (such as third-party mail packages).

+* If neither `EMAIL_BACKEND` nor `EMAIL_PROVIDERS` is defined in settings.py
+  (so either "deprecated settings" or "default settings" using `EMAIL_BACKEND` from the global settings defaults), the settings module issues a warning that the default email provider will change from SMTP to none after the deprecation period.
+Something like (exact wording TBD), "Django 7.0 will not have a default email provider.
+Define EMAIL_PROVIDERS in settings.py to continue using the SMTP EmailBackend."

+  (If `EMAIL_BACKEND` *is* defined in settings.py, the settings module instead warns that setting is deprecated, per the first rule in this section.)

 [email-related settings]: https://docs.djangoproject.com/en/6.0/ref/settings/#email